drewswinney/myo/README.md

 (NOTE: The Android App is only a baseline.
 It has no actual code linking to the Myo.
 This is due to the lack of direct access to Raw EMG data in the Android API provided by Thalmic Labs.

+## Desktop Application
+To install Lumyo Desktop, one can either install the dependencies listed in the Lumyo Python readme file, or simply run the installation script in the top level directory.

 # Current Status (version 1.0.0)
 - Web Application: Stable
 - Android Application: Alpha